icornelius/plain-text-tutorials/essay-revision-tutorial.md

 (@) Delete the list of works cited from the end of your essay (but keep the section heading added in (@headings)).

 (@) Commit the changes.
+A good commit message might be "Replace citations with citation keys."

+(@) Review each of your quotations.
+Verify that you have an appropriate citation for each, and verify that each quotation conforms to one of the standard formats, as described by @BoothCraftResearch2024 [section 12.4]:
+"dropped-in" quotations should be introduced by a short phrase, and quoted words and phrases should be woven into the grammar of your own sentence.
+Block quotations should be coded with Markdown's syntax for block quotations (`>`).
+Revise as necessary.

+(@) Read @BoothCraftResearch2024 [section 12.6] and verify that each quotation is followed by appropriate commentary and explanation.
+The authors advise that "The length of your explanation should be proportional to the length of your quotation."
+Revise as necessary.

+(@) Commit the changes and push them to GitHub.
+A good commit message might be "Revise quoting sentences and discussion of quotes."

 # Version Information {.unnumbered}